Starraider/customer_sitepackage/README.md

 #### 3. Run composer update

-The customer_sitepackage will autmaticly be symlinked into the typo3conf/ext/ folder.
+The customer_sitepackage will automaticly be symlinked into the typo3conf/ext/ folder.

 #### 4. Include Static Template